WorkersTools

 2. Configuration Parameters

-toolName: Name of the tool as it appears to the agent (defaults to "external_api")toolDescription: Description of what the tool does for the agent's understandingendpoint: The HTTP endpoint URL to call (supports path parameters with{paramName}syntax)method: HTTP method to use (GET, POST, PUT, PATCH, DELETE)params: Static parameters to include with every request as JSON stringparamsSchema: JSON array defining parameter schema for dynamic argumentsheaders: HTTP headers to include with requests as JSON objecttimeout: Request timeout in milliseconds (default: 10000)authType: Authentication method (none, basic, bearer, api_key, oauth2_client_credentials)username: Username for basic authenticationselectedKeyName: Name of the stored API key to use for authenticationoauth2TokenUrl: Token endpoint URL for OAuth2 client credentials flowoauth2ClientId: Client ID for OAuth2 authenticationoauth2Scope: OAuth2 scope to request (optional)rateLimitPerMinute: Maximum requests per minute (default: 60)maxRetries: Number of retry attempts for failed requests (0-5, default: 2)
+toolName: Name of the tool that agents will use to call this API (defaults to "external_api")toolDescription: Description of what this API tool does for agent contextendpoint: The HTTP endpoint URL to call, supports path parameters with{paramName}syntaxmethod: HTTP method to use (GET, POST, PUT, PATCH, DELETE)params: Static JSON parameters to include with every requestparamsSchema: JSON array defining the parameter schema for agent tool callsheaders: JSON object of HTTP headers to include with requeststimeout: Request timeout in milliseconds (default: 10000)authType: Authentication method (none, basic, bearer, api_key, oauth2_client_credentials)username: Username for basic authenticationselectedKeyName: Name of the stored API key to use for authenticationoauth2TokenUrl: Token endpoint URL for OAuth 2.0 client credentials flowoauth2ClientId: Client ID for OAuth 2.0 authenticationoauth2Scope: OAuth 2.0 scope string (optional)rateLimitPerMinute: Maximum requests per minute (default: 60)maxRetries: Number of retry attempts for failed requests (0-5, default: 2)

 3. Input/Output Handles